Overview

 Fungus gnats, insects that belong to the fly family Diptera, occur around damp, decaying vegetation, algae, and fungi.
 These tiny gnats can appear in large numbers in or around buildings, prompting complaints, and also can be a problem in greenhouses, nurseries, and interior plantscapes.
-Fungus gnats infest soil and container media, where larvae feed on organic matter and roots, feeder roots and root hairs.
+Fungus gnats infest soil and container media, where larvae feed on organic matter and roots, feeder roots, and root hairs.

 Symptoms and Diagnosis

-Adult fungus gnats primarily are a nuisance.
+Adult fungus gnats are primarily a nuisance.
 They can enter buildings as flying adults and develop indoors through all life stages.
 They do not bite people or animals and, in the United States, are not known to carry human pathogens.
 Adults feed very little, consuming only liquids, such as water or flower nectar.

 Fungus gnat larvae do damage plants.
-When their preferred food choices run out, they feed on roots, stunting plant growth, causing foliage to yellow and leaves to drop.
+When their preferred food choices run out, they feed on roots, stunting plant growth, and causing foliage to yellow and leaves to drop.
 Larval damage can be especially serious in greenhouses, nurseries, and sod farms where they harm seedlings, cuttings, and young plants without fully developed root systems.
 Both larvae and adults can spread plant pathogens and may promote disease in commercial crops.
-They have been implicated in the transmission of plant fungal diseases, including black root rot, Pythium blight, Verticillium wilt, Botrytis blight and Fusarium wilt.
+They have been implicated in the transmission of plant fungal diseases, including black root rot, Pythium blight, Verticillium wilt, Botrytis blight, and Fusarium wilt.

 Outdoors, little serious damage is done by fungus gnat larvae.
-Their population is kept in check by natural predators, weather and seasonal changes.
-Any root feeding in gardens or landscapes is usually minor in comparison with the gnats’ beneficial role as decomposers converting dead vegetation into nutrients for plant growth, as important pollinators and as food for small animals such as birds, reptiles and beneficial insect predators.
+Their population is kept in check by natural predators, weather, and seasonal changes.
+Any root feeding in gardens or landscapes is usually minor in comparison with the gnats’ beneficial role as decomposers converting dead vegetation into nutrients for plant growth, as important pollinators, and as food for small animals such as birds, reptiles, and beneficial insect predators.

-Fungus gnats are sometimes confused with other small flies not discussed here, including black flies, midges, mosquitoes, shore flies, moth flies and March flies.
+Fungus gnats are sometimes confused with other small flies not discussed here, including black flies, midges, mosquitoes, shore flies, moth flies, and March flies.
 Adult fungus gnats are dark, delicate-looking insects, similar in appearance to mosquitoes.
 They have slender legs and segmented antennae that are longer than their heads.
 Adults commonly are about 1/8 to 1/16-inch long with wings that are light gray to clear.
 The common species have a Y-shaped wing vein.
 Fungus gnats are relatively weak fliers and remain near plants running or resting on growing media, foliage, or plant litter.
 They have mandibles for gnawing and tunneling.

 Life Cycle